 First, Aspen Strong believes it’s important to realize that though many pay extraordinary amounts of money on health insurance, that finding the best fit therapist for you and your family, may not include finding a provider who accepts your insurance.
 Aspen Strong does not discourage going through your insurance company, but we also believe it should not be a limitation.
 Our valley is fortunate to have multiple resources to support financial cost of treatment and, additionally, many providers will use a sliding scale – you just need to ask.

 Second, selecting the right therapist can take time and some energy.
 It is important to ask questions from potential providers

 Aspen Strong wants you to know that finding the right therapist or other mental health providers is not always easy and certainly not a one-size fits-all matter.

 First: we encourage you to explore your options.
-Checking out our online directory where you will find over 70 professionals and organizations supporting mental health and addiction needs, from Aspen to Parachute.
+Check out our online provider directory – you will find over 70 professionals and organizations supporting mental health and addiction needs, from Aspen to Parachute.

 Second, we encourage you to call each potential provider you found interest in and ‘interview’ them.
 Be sure to click on their personal websites, or social media links to get a feel for who they are.
 During your calls, listen to the tone of voice and ask questions.

 Some potential interviewing questions: